 Our relationship with cannabis has truly evolved over time.
 Thanks to decades of research and experimentation through a wide range of cannabis products, we’re learning what the plant is truly capable of.
-As you may know, not all cannabis is a dense green, skunky flower used for smoking.
+As you may know, not all cannabis is a dense green, skunky flower.
 There are several cannabis variants out there that are made with extractions of some of the most popular compounds found in the plant.
 These compounds are called cannabinoids, and as time goes on, we’re learning that the cannabis plant is full of them.
 Let’s take a look at two cannabinoids that are currently in the limelight.

 What is HHC?

 You might have heard of THC, and even CBD, but there’s another three-letter compound in town that you should know about…

 Hexahydrocannabinol is one of the latest cannabinoids to enter the market.
 Better known as HHC, this hemp-derived compound is gaining recognition and popularity.
 HHC may be new to hemp menus in your local shops, but it was discovered nearly 80 years ago!

 HHC was discovered in 1944 by an American chemist named Roger Adams.
 Adams decided to tamper with THC and add hydrogen molecules to it– a process known as hydrogenation.
 This THC experimentation resulted in what we now know as HHC.

 Hydrogenation is a common conversion process that’s used to turn vegetable oil into margarine, along with some other processed foods.
 When added to THC, hydrogen replaces the double bond in Delta-9 THC with two hydrogen atoms.
 This significantly changes the molecular weight and makes the compound more stable.